Zhenkang-Peng/FDA/README.md

 # FDA
-This repository is intended to showcase the code used in the paper.
+This repository shows how combining different models, trained on various levels of data, can lead to better predictions.

 ## Data
-The **train.csv.zip** file contains the actual data used in our paper for comparing all methods.
-This dataset, sourced from a Kaggle competition, comes from Rossmann, a European pharmacy chain operating in seven countries.
+The **train.csv.zip** file contains the data used for comparing different methods.
+This dataset is from a Kaggle competition and comes from Rossmann, a European pharmacy chain in seven countries.
 You can also access the dataset [here](https://www.kaggle.com/competitions/rossmann-store-sales).

 ## Code
-1. **data_propressing.ipynb** is for data processing.
-The data processing methods described in the paper will be demonstrated and detailed in this Jupyter Notebook.
+1. **data_propressing.ipynb** This Jupyter Notebook demonstrates how the data is processed.
-2. **all_methods.py**  contains all the algorithm functions mentioned in the paper, which are used by the main function.
-The algorithms include our proposed FDA linear and FDA tree methods, as well as other benchmark algorithms: Decoupled OLS, Shared OLS, DAC, Shrunken SAA, PAB linear, and PAB tree.
+2. **all_methods.py**  This Python file contains all the algorithm functions used by the main program.
+It includes our FDA linear and FDA tree methods, along with other benchmark algorithms like Decoupled OLS, Shared OLS, DAC, Shrunken SAA, PAB linear, and PAB tree.
-3. **main.ipynb** is the primary Jupyter Notebook used to demonstrate and execute various algorithms, as well as to calculate cost and runtime.
+3. **main.ipynb** This is the main Jupyter Notebook that runs the different algorithms, calculates costs, and tracks runtime.